-Improved radial resolution for fixed angular grid also turns out to have a healthy influence on the possibility of an explosion.
-2D runs with 600 instead of 400 radial zones may develop an explosion even when the lower resolution cases show none (see the 15 M{\odot} results for $L{\gamma_e} = 2.1 \cdot 10^{52} \text{ erg s}^{-1}$ in Table 2) or they can explode significantly earlier than their less well resolved counterparts (compare the 15 M{\odot} results for $L{\gamma_e} = 2.2 \cdot 10^{52} \text{ erg s}^{-1}$ in Table 2).
-The only 3D model in the set that is useful for the present discussion, a 15 M{\odot} run with $L{\gamma_e} = 2.2 \cdot 10^{52} \text{ erg s}^{-1}$ and 3° angular resolution, supports our findings in 2D.
-We conclude that good radial resolution is very important for reliable results, in particular when the explosion is "marginal".
-This conclusion may not be too much of a surprise because Sato et al. (2009) have pointed out the importance of the radial zoning close to the neutron star and around the supernova shock in order to accurately capture the entropy and vorticity production at the shock and to determine growth times and oscillation frequencies of the SASI.
+Improved radial resolution for fixed angular grid turns out to have a negative influence on the possibility of an explosion also in multi-dimensional simulations.
+2D runs with better radial zoning (600 or even 800 instead of 400 radial zones) fail to develop explosions or explode significantly later than their less well resolved counterparts (see the 15 M{\odot} results for $L{\nu_e} = 2.1 \cdot 10^{52} \text{ erg s}^{-1}$ and $2.2 \cdot 10^{52} \text{ erg s}^{-1}$ in Table 2).
+In general, in 1D, 2D, and 3D improved radial resolution shifts the onset of the explosion to later times monotonically.
+The only successful 3D model in the set that is useful for the present discussion, a 15 M{\odot} run with $L{\nu_e} = 2.2 \cdot 10^{52} \text{ erg s}^{-1}$ and 3° angular resolution, supports our findings in 2D.
+It shows an increasingly delayed explosion for better radial resolution, although the results with 600 and 800 radial zones appear to be nearly converged.
+All non-exploding 3D models do not yield successes also with higher radial resolution.

+The conclusion that good radial resolution is very important for reliable results, in particular when the explosion is "marginal", would not be a surprise, because Sato et al. (2009) have pointed out the importance of the radial zoning close to the neutron star and around the supernova shock in order to accurately capture the entropy and vorticity production at the shock and to determine growth times and oscillation frequencies of the SASI.
 The latter is unquestionably an essential ingredient for the success of the neutrino-driven mechanism in our 2D runs and it may as well be a crucial component for the mechanism to work in 3D.
+As mentioned in Sect.
+4, however, the sensitive influence of the radial zoning in the discussed model set is mainly a consequence of an artificial density peak developing in the neutrino-loss region because of the use of the simplified neutrino-cooling treatment.
+The narrow shape of this numerical artifact in the density structure, which enhances the energy emission by neutrinos, can even cause a dependence of the results on the particular choice of the grid-cell locations.
+Different from the 1D runs the results of multi-dimensional simulations with more than ~600 radial zones do not seem to converge.
+Since the local density maximum lies between $10^{12}\,g\,cm^{-3}$ and $10^{13}\,g\,cm^{-3}$ in the core that is treated spherically symmetrically in our simulations, we interpret this phenomenon as the consequence of a subtle feedback between higher zoning and cooling strength on the one hand and multi-dimensional processes in the accretion layer on the other hand.
+Because of the artificial nature of the underlying density feature, however, we did not further explore this finding.